“When there is teamwork and collaboration, wonderful things can be achieved.”

 Ready-to-send email outline

-Professional services teams
+Professional services teams (client deliverables)

 Professional services teams may include accountants, architects, IT specialists, and lawyers.
 Examples of project deliverables for professional services teams are: